So Excited!: History

 So Excited! spawned a hit with "American Music" and included a cover of a Prince tune, "I Feel for You," which was covered by Chaka Khan two years later.
 The title track reached No. 30 on the pop charts but hit No. 9 when it was revived two years later after being added to the group's 1983 album, Break Out.
-A third single, "See How the Love Goes", was shelved due to its controversial subject matter.
+A third single, "If You Wanna Get Back Your Lady" peaked at No. 67 on the Pop Chart.
+"See How the Love Goes", was shelved due to its controversial subject matter.
 The album was remastered and issued on CD with bonus tracks in 2010 by Big Break Records.
+So Excited! is the first album by the Pointer Sisters to generate three entries on the Billboard Hot 100.
+It is their only album where all the singles became Hot 100 hits.